-On the simplistic assumption of a 45 degree angle of support to any walls extending away in a direction perpendicular to the party walls, the scale of this vertical movement associated with the underpinning process itself is assumed to extend to a distance of 5.5m behind the wall, due to the overall depth of the finished basement wall in comparison with the ground level.
+On the simplistic assumption of a 45 degree angle of support to any walls extending away in a direction perpendicular to the party walls, the scale of this vertical movement associated with the underpinning process itself is assumed to extend to a distance of 5.5m behind the wall.

-Site: No. 6 Kentish Town Road, Camden, London, NW1 9LG Client: Kentish Town Spaces (UK) Ltd
+Site: No. 5 Camden Road, Camden, London, NW1 9LG Client: Kentish Town Spaces (UK) Ltd